WSVR FAS Project crew regauging track

 Waterford has a rich railway heritage with six railway lines once operating in to Waterford, two now remain.
 Over drinks at a New Year’s Eve party in 1996, Frank O’Donoghue, Chief Executive of Waterford Chamber and Michael Wilcock, a railway enthusiast floated the idea of developing an abandoned line as a tourist attraction to preserve and promote Waterford railway heritage.

 The Tramore line was the preferred option as it was much loved by the people of Waterford.
-Unfortunately, the station at Poleberry and the much of the original line had already been built over.
+Unfortunately, the station at Poleberry and much of the original line had already been built over.
 The next line to be considered was the Waterford to Cork Line which closed to passengers in March 1967.
 The section from Waterford to Dungarvan had re-opened from 1970 to service a magnesite factory in Ballinacourty outside Dungarvan.
 Traffic ceased as the factory closed in 1982.

 The section between Kilmeadan and Waterford on the old Cork line was the obvious choice for development.
 The station and track bed were still in place and the track followed the majestic River Suir, it was once known as the most scenic railway journey in Europe.
 This was the beginning of Waterford Suir Valley Railway (WSVR).
 Agreement was needed from the CIE Board to lease Kilmeadan Station and the track bed.
 It became a FAS Project, employing the best of railway expertise.
 Dan Donovan, a retired inspector with 52 years permanent way experience with Irish Rail supervised track laying with a crew including Johnny Connors, Pat Daniels, Michael Eden, Edward Lacey and Thomas (Tosh) Smith.
 Michael Doyle, an ex CIE mechanic took on the role of chief mechanic.
 Peter Roche, Iarnród Éireann, District Manager, was Chairman of the Board.
 Maria Kyte, with 20 years’ experience in the tourism business was employed to manage the project.